gabys2006/TilingGlia/README.md

 Download script and run directly from command line or use your favorite IDE.
 You can find a tutorial [here](https://realpython.com/run-python-scripts/)

 ## Test Data
 Test data for the tutorial can be downloaded at [The Cell Image Library](http://www.cellimagelibrary.org/home).
-Dataset consists of 45 2D 3-channel tifs depcting the _Drosophila_ larval VNC stained for astrocytes, cortex glia and neuronal nuclei.
+Dataset consists of 45 2D 3-channel tifs depicting the _Drosophila_ larval VNC stained for astrocytes, cortex glia and neuronal nuclei.

 ## Questions